metabase/metabase/docs/enterprise-guide/authenticating-with-jwt.md

 ## JWT-based Authentication

-**This feature is available in the Enterprise edition of Metabase**

 You can connect Metabase to your JWT-based identity provider to allow your Metabase users to authenticate through it.

 ### Enabling JWT authentication